Pedro-vd20/access_lab_iot/README.md

 * `412`: precondition failed, files to receive not sent in request.
 * `415`: unsopported file type received, request rejected.
 * `500`: error receiving file, checksum could not be verified.

+#### Possible errors

+The following errors will be logged into the receiver's log files.

+* `Error finding files and folders`: receiver could not find `ids.csv` or the folder `received_files/`.
+The server will not run.
+Please make sure `uplodad.py`, `received_files/`, and `ids.txt` are all in the same directory and that the server
+* `Unauthorized access, rejected`: receiver failed to find a valid pi_id in the request.
+The request is ignored.

+The rest of the errors assume successful validation of the station.

+* `Required files not included`: The request to send a file does not include the file or the checksum.
+File does not get downloaded, request is ignored.
+* `Empty file or checksum fields`: the file and checksum are not missing but are left empty by the sender.
+Request gets ignored.
+* `Wrong file type`: the sent file is of the wrong type.
+Request is ignored.
+* `Wrong checksum`: the checksum sent does not match the sent file.
+The file is not downloaded and the request is ignored.

 ___